Constantine the Great Biography

 Born In: Naissus, Moesia, Roman Empire

 Constantine the Great was a Roman Emperor of Illyrian ancestry who ruled from 306 to 337 AD.
 He was a popular emperor, famous for the numerous administrative, financial, social, and military reforms he implemented to strengthen the empire.
-Under his rule the civil and military authorities were separated and the government was restructured—in fact, the concept of praetorian prefecture originated during his reign.
-Most importantly, Constantine is remembered for being the first Roman emperor to claim conversion to Christianity and is regarded a significant figure in the history of Christianity.
-Born as the son of a Roman army officer, he was destined to reach great heights of fame.
-His father was eventually elevated to the dignity of Caesar, the deputy emperor and Constantine soon got the opportunity to rise through the military ranks himself.
-Valiant, intelligent, and ambitious, he proved himself to be a skilled military man, and when his father was made Augustus, senior western emperor, Constantine campaigned under his father in Britannia.
-He succeeded his father as the emperor upon his death and led a series of successful civil wars against the emperors Maxentius and Licinius and vastly expanded his empire.
-As a devout Christian who made Christianity the religion of the state, he is venerated as a saint by Eastern Orthodox Christians, Byzantine Catholics, and Anglicans.
+Under his rule, civil and military authorities were separated, and the government was restructured.
+The concept of the praetorian prefecture was formalized during his reign.
+Most importantly, Constantine is remembered for being the first Roman emperor to claim conversion to Christianity, making him a significant figure in the history of Christianity.
+Born as the son of Constantius Chlorus, a Roman army officer who later became Caesar, the deputy emperor, Constantine was destined for greatness.
+Valiant, intelligent, and ambitious, Constantine proved himself to be a skilled military leader.
+When his father was elevated to the position of Augustus, the senior western emperor, Constantine campaigned under his father in Britannia.
+He succeeded his father as emperor upon his death and led a series of successful civil wars against the emperors Maxentius and Licinius, vastly expanding his empire.
+As a devout Christian, Constantine played a pivotal role in the promotion of Christianity within the empire.
+While he made Christianity a favored religion, it was not formally declared the official religion during his reign.
+He is venerated as a saint by Eastern Orthodox Christians, Byzantine Catholics, and Anglicans.

 Quick Facts